Azeret/galIMF/README.md

 ## Authors

-The main author of this module is
+The main author of this module are:

 * Zhiqiang Yan

 University of Bonn

 beijingjuzikong(at)gmail.com

 The other members of this project are:

 * Tereza Jerabkova

-University of Bonn, Charles University tereza (at) sirrah.troja.mff.cuni.cz
+University of Bonn, Charles University

+tereza(at)sirrah.troja.mff.cuni.cz

 * Prof. Dr. Pavel Kroupa

-Universty of Bonn, Charles University pavel (at) astro.uni-bonn.de
+Universty of Bonn, Charles University

+pavel(at)astro.uni-bonn.de